mvolkmann/blog/src/dart.md

 (because every class defines an interface) and regardless of whether their methods include bodies.

+The order which classes are listed after the `implements` keyword matters.
+Method lookup occurs from right to left (last one in wins).
+For example, in `class A extends B implements C, D { ... }`, if `B`, `C`, and `D` all implement the same method, the version in `D` will take precedence.

 Interface in other programming languages are collections of method signatures that some classes implement.
 Dart doesn't support defining "interfaces",